To download an offline version of our student handbook, click here.

-You can make international phone calls using Skype.
-You will need an internet connection and a credit/debit card to pay for phone calls.
+- Skype– You can make international telephone calls and video calls using Skype.
+You will need an internet connection and a credit/debit card to pay for telephone phone calls.
 If your family in your home country has an internet connection you can make video calls through Skype for free.
 However, if they do not have an internet connection, you can call your home phone number using Skype once credit has been put on your account.

 Getting Internet Access in Liverpool

 You will have internet access in your residence or homestay and you can use the internet at school.

 You can join a library in Liverpool for free!
 The closest library to the school is the Central Library on William Brown Street.
 To join a library you will need to bring proof of your address, so you might have to get a letter from the school.
 If you want to know about libraries close to your accommodation or homestay you can find information here: www.liverpool.gov.uk/libraries

 Please note that local library services may currently be restricted due to Covid-19.
 You can read more here: liverpool.gov.uk/libraries/phased-reopening-of-libraries

 This is a fantastic social space where students can relax between lessons and spend time getting to know their classmates.
 It’s a great place to be at break times chatting to new friends.
 Many students choose to spend their lunchtimes here, eating their meals whilst hanging out and practising their English.